psyraxaus/Prosim2GSX/memory-bank/activeContext.md

    - Error handling needs to be standardized across all services

 5. **Next Steps**
-   - Implement Phase 5 of the EFB UI (Airline Theming System)
+   - Implement Phase 6 of the EFB UI (Optimization and Polish)
    - Complete Phase 5.5 of the modularization strategy (Comprehensive Testing)
    - Address remaining technical debt
    - Enhance documentation for new features
-   - Prepare for Phase 6 of the EFB UI (Optimization and Polish)
+   - Conduct usability testing for the EFB UI

 ## Decision Points

 1. **EFB UI Implementation Approach**
    - Continue with the phased approach as outlined in to-do/efb-ui-implementation-strategy.md
-   - Focus on Airline Theming System (Phase 5) next
+   - Focus on Optimization and Polish (Phase 6) next
    - Ensure backward compatibility with existing UI during transition

 2. **Testing Strategy**